hvignolo87/superside-challenge/README.md

   - This DB was selected just for simplicity
 - A local [registry](https://registry.hub.docker.com/_/registry/) for storing and distributing container images

-Airbyte and Airflow are installed in the kubernetes cluster via Helm through its terraform providers.
+Airbyte and Airflow are installed in the kubernetes cluster via Helm through its Terraform provider.
 Also, the Airbyte source, destination, and connection are handled by Terraform.

 This is a simplified diagram of the architecture: